putao537/putao537.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer Vision
+  - Video Understanding
-  - Embodied Agent
+  - Embodied Intelligence

 # Education to show in About widget
 education: